 Downtown Idaho Springs

-Many locals consider Idaho Springs the perfect stop off when I-70 traffic backs up. and many will recognize the Charlie Taylor Waterwheel, which you can see right from the highway on the east-bound side.
-A walk around town shows the many buildings that have been preserved — though most now have different uses than what they were originally.
+Many locals consider Idaho Springs the perfect stop off when I-70 traffic backs up. and you might recognize the Charlie Taylor Waterwheel, which you can see right from the highway on the east-bound side.
+A walk around town shows the numerous buildings that have been preserved — though most now have different uses than what they were originally.
 There are plenty of quality restaurants in Idaho Springs, including the popular Tommyknocker Brewery and Beau Jo's Colorado Style Pizza.
-All are affordable, as is area lodging and unique shopping.
+After your meal, stroll the affordable souvenir shops to pick up gifts for the folks back home (and some locally made candies for yourself).

 Stop into the Heritage Museum and Visitor Center to get more ideas for exploring the area and peek at the free exhibits on the towns colorful mining roots.

-Adjacent to Idaho Springs, due west of Denver, is Mount Evans.
+Adjacent to Idaho Springs, due west of Denver, is Mount Evans, one of the state's 58 fourteeners.
 The road to the peak is a 14-mile ascent on the highest paved road in North America, rising to 14,200 feet above sea level.
-Keep on the lookout, as mountain goats often graze alongside the highway.
-The summit sits atop the Mount Evans Scenic & Historic Byway.
+Keep on the lookout, as mountain goats often graze alongside the highway (and yellow-bellied marmots sometimes lay down in the middle of it!).
+The summit sits atop the Mount Evans scenic and historic byway.
+Plan ahead if you want to reach the top: The byway is closed in winter and sometimes requires a reservation during busy months.